.NET Multi-Platform App UI (MAUI) | . NET MAUI Developer | California | Texas

 .csproj

-- Since MAUI is single project which is going to be deployed in multiple platforms, those platforms frameworks are mentioned in the tag <TargetFrameworks>
+• Since MAUI is a single project that is going to be deployed in multiple platforms, those platform frameworks are mentioned in the tag <TargetFrameworks>

 Platforms

-- MAUI is a cross platform framework to build Mobile, Desktop applications from the single code base.
+• MAUI is a cross-platform framework to build Mobile and desktop applications from a single code base.
 Those multiple platforms are listed under the Platforms Folder.

 MauiProgram.cs

-- It includes a Configure method to pipe service registration, handler registration.
+• It includes a configured method to pipe service registration and handler registration.

 App.xaml & App.xaml.cs

-- The App.xaml will work same like Xamarin form and will add the all the common resources and style.
+• The App.xaml will work the same as the Xamarin form and will add all the common resources and styles.

 Resources